BNPKata091/2021-DEV1-091/README.md

 ```
 http://localhost:8080/books/cost
 ```
-An example of a valid JSON body request is available in exampleRequest.json, at the root of the project.
+An example of a valid JSON body request is available in `exampleRequests/validRequest.json`, at the root of the project.

+There is also an example of a wrong request in `exampleRequests/wrongRequest.json`.

 ## Packaging the application